 Horticulture professionals aren’t just growing plants.
 They’re also trying to grow their businesses.
 Three factors impact their ability to do this:

-- Mindset.
+Mindset.
 This is the human side of our work.
-It’s our emotions, our psychology and the philosophy that informs how we approach operations.
+It’s our emotions, our psychology and the philosophy that informs how we execute operations.

-If there’s one common denominator among high performers, it’s their mindset.
+If there’s one common denominator I’ve observed among all high performing franchisees, it’s their mindset.
 They maintain a clear head when things get tough.
 They remain focused on their business mission.
 They act with courage rather than fear.
 They’re resilient.
 They inspire their employees, rather than just direct them.
 They focus on relationships rather than transactions.
 High performers execute best practices more effectively not just because of what they do, but because of how they think.

 In my presentation, we discussed five ways horticulture professionals can enhance their mindset for higher levels of performance:

-So much of the horticulture business is out of your control.
-Fortunately, the factor that matters most is something that’s completely within your power.
+So much of our business is out of our control.
+Fortunately, the factor that matters most is something that’s completely within our power.
+If you want to have what top franchisees have, it’s not enough to do like they do.
+You also have to think like they think.
 Take a few moments each day to reflect on your mindset.
-There’s no better practice for cultivating a flourishing operation.
+There’s no better practice for cultivating a flourishing franchise operation.

 For information on having me speak at your event, please contact Esther Eagles at Eagles Talent Speakers Bureau at 1-313-973-9800 or send me a message directly.